formula23/data-archetypes/README.md

 ---

-This project was started for [Servant - The Content Management Ecosystem](http://servant.co), and represents half of Servant's strategy for building a more liquid web.
+This project was started to be used in SDKs for [Servant - The Content Management Ecosystem](http://servant.co), and represents half of Servant's strategy for building a more liquid web.
 The strategy looks like this:

 >**• Host User Data Separate From Applications That Use It:**  This is what [Servant](http://servant.co) does.
 It's cloud hosting for User's data.
 >**• Keep User Data In Standard Formats:**  This is what Data Archetypes are, standard formats.